 Training the next generation of research leaders in biostatistics, epidemiology, mathematical modelling and health economics at LSHTM.

-Applications for the 2019-2020 MRC Skills Development Fellowships are now open.
+Applications for the 2019-2020 MRC Skills Development Fellowships are now closed.

 The London School of Hygiene and Tropical Medicine (LSHTM) has been awarded two MRC Skills Development Fellowships (SDFs) for 2019.